 Elementary Probability and Statistics

 - MAT 221-222 sequence covers similar material but requires more mathematical maturity of the students.
 It is appropriate for all students who will need to use statistics in the course of their major program work.
 (This is often true of students intending to major in the social sciences.)
+This sequence is also required for Statistics majors.

 Preparation for Calculus